kanaria69/Mainecoco/README.md

-## My dentist is the best, he even has a little plaque!
+## Why is the ocean always blue?
+Because the shore never waves back.